2. If I want to

 the common area adjacent to my property?

-The common area belongs to the Davis Lake Community Association.
+The common areas throughout the neighborhood belong to the Davis Lake Community Association.

-We understand homeowners that want to landscape the common
+We understand that homeowners may want to landscape the common

-area.
-However, before any changes are made, all written requests must
+area but be aware that you individually do not own the common area.
+Before any changes are made, all written requests must

 be submitted to the Davis Lake Architectural Review Committee (DLARC)